Skip to main content

 • Cash you keep at home or elsewhere

 These amounts are for 2025.
 They may change in 2026.
-If your income and resources are slightly higher, you should still apply.
-We will post any changes to these amounts once the Centers for Medicare & Medicaid Services (CMS) publishes them.
-Please check back in January 2025 for updates.
+We’ll post any changes to these amounts once the Centers for Medicare & Medicaid Services (CMS) posts them.
+Make sure to check back in early 2026 for updates.

-For more information about qualifying, call or visit:
+For more on how to qualify, you can call or visit:

-How to automatically get Extra Help from Medicare
+Do you have to apply to get Extra Help from Medicare?

 • Are eligible for Medicare and Medicaid